Ganymede-Bio/website-docusaurus/docs/FlowEditor.md

 ### Modifying Flows

 The second row of buttons provides tools for modifying Flows.
-To incorporate new Operators, hover over the Functions button and select a desired Operator to incorporate into your flow.
-The Operator can then be connected to an existing node by clicking and dragging between 2 nodes to specify their connectivity.
+To incorporate new Functions, hover over the Functions button and select a desired Function to incorporate into your flow.
+The Function can then be connected to an existing node by clicking and dragging between 2 nodes to specify their connectivity.

 When ready, click the green Run button to kick off the Flow run.
 Run progress can be tracked by refreshing the Flow runs tab.